 Let me ask you how you would feel if I constantly corrected you?
-Would you feel ashamed or embarrassed?

-Let me ask you how you would feel if I constantly corrected you?
 Would you eventually feel ashamed or embarrassed?

 Have you ever heard the term self concept?
 Self concept refers to how you perceive yourself; and as a natural extension, how others perceive you.
 Self concept includes self esteem,

 If you constantly correct, or berate someone with dementia what is going to happen?
 It is likely that they will become very negative.
 They might become hard to deal with or worse.
 One thing is certain, you will add to their confusion.
 And, you will harm their concept of self.
 Self esteem.